Faculty of Engineering

 Mechanical and Electrical Systems Engineering

-Mechanical and Electrical Systems Engineering is concerned with the intelligent technology platforms needed to address global challenges in areas such as the environment, energy efficiency, mobility, infrastructure, sustainability, population management, disaster prevention and relief, food production, and large energy generation systems.
-It is also the technology fueling innovation in fields such as electrical vehicles, industrial robots, drones, AI-driven machinery, and motor-related solutions.
-Recognizing this diversity, KUAS offers a high degree of flexibility in academic specialization so that students can be exposed to a wide range of knowledge and expertise in the various fields demanded of professionally-balanced engineers.
-Our courses cover such topics as Design, Manufacturing, Mechatronics, Measurement, Control, Intelligent Systems and Robotics, Materials, Ionics, Electromagnetics, Actuators, Power and Energy Systems, Microelectronic Technologies and Devices, Integrated Circuits and Embedded Systems, Signal Analysis, Machine Learning, and Artificial Intelligence.
+Mechanical and Electrical Systems Engineering focuses on the intelligent technology platforms needed to address global challenges in areas such as the environment, energy efficiency, mobility, infrastructure, sustainability, population management, disaster prevention and relief, food production, and large energy generation systems.
+It is also the technology fueling innovation in fields such as electric vehicles, industrial robots, drones, AI-driven machinery, and motor-related solutions.
+Recognizing this diversity, KUAS offers a high degree of flexibility in academic specialization so that students can be exposed to a wide range of knowledge and expertise in the various fields demanded of professionally well-rounded engineers.
+Our courses cover topics such as Design, Manufacturing, Mechatronics, Measurement, Control, Intelligent Systems and Robotics, Materials, Ionics, Electromagnetics, Actuators, Power and Energy Systems, Microelectronic Technologies and Devices, Integrated Circuits and Embedded Systems, Signal Analysis, Machine Learning, and Artificial Intelligence.

-A Unique Curriculum That Allows Students to Challenge Themselves from Day One
+A Unique Curriculum That Challenges Students from Day One

 One of the primary educational objectives of the engineering program at KUAS is to connect theory and practice with real-world applications, and during their studies at KUAS, students have many opportunities to develop their abilities and learn how to effectively apply them to their future careers.

 In their 1st year, students deepen their knowledge of physics and mathematics fundamental to engineering and learn the basics of robot control, programming, and electronic circuits through hands-on training.